Julius Schaub: Association with Hitler

 After defeat in World War I, Germany was plunged into bankruptcy, social injustice, poverty, crime and mass unemployment.
-During these depressing years, Germany saw the creation of a number of extremist political and paramilitary associations, representing both the far-left and the far-right.
-Amidst this crisis, Schaub decided to join the National Socialist German Workers Party, later commonly known as the Nazi Party; he became member #81.
+During the Great Depression, Germany saw the creation of a number of extremist political and paramilitary associations, representing both the far-left and the far-right.
+Amidst this crisis, Schaub decided to join the National Socialist German Workers’ Party, later commonly known as the Nazi Party, and became member number 81.
 The political program of the party was essentially a rejection of the terms of the Treaty of Versailles and an embrace of antisemitism and anti-Bolshevism, driven by Adolf Hitler and his world view.

 After getting involved with the Nazi Party, Schaub lost his job at the Munich Central Supply Office.
 Upon hearing the news, Hitler hired him as his personal aide-de-camp.
-Thereafter, Schaub looked after his confidential papers, carried money for Hitler's use and provided both secretary and security duties.
+Thereafter, Schaub looked after confidential papers, carried money for Hitler's use and provided both secretary and security duties.
+He was part of Hitler's small circle of trusted bodyguards.

 In 1923, the Nazis felt strong enough to try to seize power in Munich.
 They decided to march on the city, inspired by Benito Mussolini's successful march on Rome.
-Known as the Beer Hall Putsch, Hitler and his paramilitary Sturmabteilung (SA) troops failed to take control of Munich.
-Schaub and other Nazis were arrested and imprisoned with Hitler at Landsberg Prison.
-After Hitler's release from prison, there was an official reformation of the Nazi Party in early 1925.
-Schaub also became a founding member of the Schutzstaffel (SS), documented as member #7.
+Known as the Beer Hall Putsch, the coup attempt by Hitler and his paramilitary Sturmabteilung (SA) troops failed to take control of Munich.
+In the aftermath, Schaub and other Nazis were arrested and incarcerated with Hitler at Landsberg Prison.
+Schaub was sentenced to 1 1/2 years in prison.
+He was released on 31 December 1924, 11 days after Hitler's 20 December release.
+After Hitler left prison, there was an official reformation of the Nazi Party in early 1925.
+That same year, Hitler ordered the formation of a small new bodyguard unit dedicated to his personal service.
+It was tasked with providing personal protection for Hitler at party functions and events.
+Schaub became founding member number seven of the unit, which became known as the Schutzstaffel (SS) and made its first appearance in April.